vuex-orm/vuex-orm/docs/model/defining-models.md

 }
 ```

-So in this case, state for the User model will be accessible by `store.state.entities.users`.
+In above example, state for the User model will be accessible by `store.state.entities.users`.
 Notice there is `entities` state.
 This state is created by Vuex ORM automatically and all of the Model data will be stored under this namespace.

 Overall state structure will look like this.